EMDR Treatment

 Do you find yourself quickly reacting or overreacting to situations without realizing it, knowing why you are being so reactive, and/or being able to stop your reaction?

-Have you noticed a pattern of getting into destructive or unhealthy friendships and releationships?
+Have you noticed a pattern of getting into destructive or unhealthy friendships and relationships?

 Maybe your past is interfering with you getting through your day- perhaps you are struggling with intrusive thoughts or unexplained fear or panic?
 Maybe it’s not always on your mind, but it’s causing relationship issues or stopping you from achieving what you want.
 Perhaps you are trying to avoid something extremely painful because talking about it overwhelms you with emotions.